Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Discussion

-Bayesian approaches and Deep Ensembles can be used to improve segmentation accuracy on datasets which are slightly shifted compared to the training dataset.
-While the segmentation accuracies for testing on the ACDC dataset using the models trained on UKBB dataset are lower than segmentation accuracies obtained using models trained and tested both on the ACDC dataset \citep{bernard2018deep}, the algorithms employed in this work may be combined with other techniques that are specifically designed to solve this problem, e.g., style augmentation or domain adversarial training \citep{ly2019style, ganin2016domain}.
+Bayesian approaches and Deep Ensembles can be used to improve segmentation accuracy on slightly shifted datasets compared to the plain U-net (Supplementary Tables S4 and S5 show that there is a significant difference between the plain U-net and BBB/Deep Ensembles).
+While the segmentation accuracies on the ACDC test dataset using the models trained on UKBB dataset are lower than that obtained by training and testing on the ACDC dataset \cite{bernard2018deep}, the algorithms employed in this work may be combined with other techniques that are specifically designed to solve this problem, e.g., style augmentation or domain adversarial training \cite{ly2019style, ganin2016domain}.